 - Graduated from high school with a grade point average below 2.50 on a 4.00 scale

 - Other factors determined by the EOPS Director, using state guidelines

 Steps to Apply for EOPS at West Valley College

 - Register for a West Valley College Orientation (or show completion from another college if transferring to West Valley)

 - Complete the application for the California College Promise Grant Program (formerly Board of Governors Fee Waiver Program)

 - Complete a and submit the West Valley College EOPS Application

-- Unofficial transcripts are required from previous colleges for eligibility purposes.
+- Transcripts are required from previous colleges for eligibility purposes.
+Unofficial transcripts are accepted.

 - One of our helpful staff will review your application and let you know your eligibility.